openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 Then in update:

 1. We get the location of a vertex using mesh.[getVertex()](http://openframeworks.cc/documentation/3d/ofMesh.html#!show_getVertex) and store it in a variable called vert.
-3. We move the x, y and z values of vert using (ofSignedNoise(time*timeScale+timeOffsets)) * displacementScale.
-If we just used ofSignedNoise(time), all the vertices would move the same amount in x, y, z on every frame. ofSignedNoise(time+timeOffsets) allows us to make each vertex move differently.  timeOffsets is a ofVec3f, so that we can move a vertex by a different amount in the x, y and z directions.
-We also add in a value called timeScale: ofSignedNoise(time*timeScale+timeOffsets).
-This variable allows us to control the smoothness of our random noise.
-Lastly, we have a variable called displacementScale.
-This will allow us to change the range of our noise values from [-1.0, 1.0] to whatever we want.
-So, using ofSignedNoise instead of ofRandom gives you a more fluid looking meshy substance (and allows you a bit more control).
-I choose the values of our noise parameters, but play with them and see how the motion changes.
+3. We move the x, y and z values of vert using ofSignedNoise() with a set of a few parameters.
 4. We update the position of our vertex using [mesh.setVertex()](http://openframeworks.cc/documentation/3d/ofMesh.html#show_setVertex).

 Great!
 Now we have a warbly mesh.